gcastillo-ucsd/kloudspeaker/Plugin-development.md

 	}
 	?>

-This tells Kloudspeaker that plugin package contains client module, and it will be exposed with package "custom/plugin", and is mapped into folder "client" under the plugin folder.
+This tells Kloudspeaker that plugin package contains client module, and it will be exposed with package name "custom/plugin", and is mapped into folder "client" under the plugin folder.

 When application is started, it automatically loads main module from this package, ie. "client/main.js".
-This module should do any plugin initialization.
-For an example, see [trash bin plugin](https://github.com/sjarvela/kloudspeaker/tree/master/backend/plugin/TrashBin).
+This module should do any plugin initialization etc.

+For an example how to package client module in backend plugin, see [Trash bin plugin](https://github.com/sjarvela/kloudspeaker/tree/master/backend/plugin/TrashBin).

 Using module definition, it is now possible to publish any additional modules and/or files, and refer to them using the package name.
 For example: